 Tour de France – Busiest weekend in Air Ambulance history

-On the Saturday and Sunday alone, the Charity attended twenty-one incidents across the Yorkshire-Air-Ambulance
+On the Saturday and Sunday alone, the Charity attended twenty-one incidents across the

-On the Saturday and Sunday alone, the Charity attended twenty-one incidents across the Yorkshire-Air-Ambulanceregion, excluding a further ten jobs on the Friday (4th).
+On the Saturday and Sunday alone, the Charity attended twenty-one incidents across the region, excluding a further ten jobs on the Friday (4th).
 On a normal weekend, the Yorkshire Air Ambulance may attend around three to four incidents.

 However the YAA were well prepared for the expected increase in operational activity and had drafted in the use of a third helicopter to help provide extra coverage over the weekend.